 - We assisted a selective girls’ grammar school in creating a magazine that would position them as the school of choice in the minds of prospective 6th Form students.
 You can read more about that here.

-In this article, we’re going to give you five great tips for ensuring effective follow-up with your prospects.
-By implementing these strategies, you’ll easily get an edge over your competition (many of whom are too busy to even notice they’re neglecting this matter).
-Read on for instantly actionable advice you can use to amplify your outreach today.
+Here are five great tips for ensuring effective follow-up with your prospects.
+By implementing these strategies, you’ll easily get an edge over your competition.

 #1: Say Thank You to The Family After Coming